icyphy/ptII/ptolemy/actor/ptalon/demo/ptinyos/README.txt

 Elaine Cheong
 June 6, 2007

+NOTE: You must have the necessary tools for running Viptos before you will be able to run the demos in the subdirectories.
+For instructions, see:
+  $PTII/ptolemy/domains/ptinyos/doc/installation.htm

 Instructions for creating a Ptalon version of a Viptos demo:

 - Open an existing Viptos demo and save all unique nodes (or other composite